Join the club to access all our art lessons, camps, and printables! 👉

 • Language acquisition: Sensory experiences can build language acquisition when adults facilitate the experience with contextual description language such as, “You’re moving the sand into the corner of the box,” or “Do you feel the warm water pouring over your hands?”

-For the above-mentioned reasons, sensory experiences are wonderful for children, but one of the most common points of resistance from adults is that they are often, ahem, messy.
+For the above-mentioned reasons, sensory experiences are wonderful for children, but one of the most common points of resistance from adults is that they are often messy.

-But please, don’t let that stop you from introducing these experiences to your children.
+But please don’t let that stop you from introducing these experiences to your children.
+For help and tips on dealing with the mess, read Why Messy Art is Important for Kids (and How to Embrace the Mess).

 Favorite Sensory Activities for Kids